Alastair3D/CV/README.md

 - Governor of Bigland Green primary school, Tower Hamlets

-- Cycled (on a tri-tandem) from Lands End to John O'Groats raising over £32k for the Samantha Dickson Research Trust (Brain tumours in children)
+- Cycled (on a tri-tandem called Cerberus) from Lands End to John O'Groats raising over £32k for the Samantha Dickson Research Trust (Brain tumours in children)

 - Advocate & fundraiser for the mental health charity [CALM](https://www.thecalmzone.net)